-Deckard finds that Zhora poses as an exotic dancer called Miss Salomé at the club, and she uses an artificial snake during her performances.
-After the show, Deckard poses as an irritating union representative, claiming to investigate abuses by club owners who may spy on female performers in their dressing room.
+Deckard finds that Zhora poses as an exotic dancer named Miss Salomé at the club, and she uses an artificial snake during her performances.
+After the show, Deckard poses as an irritating union representative, claiming to investigate abuses by club owners who may spy on female performers in their dressing rooms through peepholes drilled into the walls.
 Zhora sees through Deckard's ruse, beats him violently and is almost at the point of killing him, until she is disturbed by a few other dancers entering the room.
 She dashes from the club into the overcrowded streets, trying to hide in traffic.
 Deckard quickly catches up and chases her until he's able to shoot her.
 Zhora crashes through several plate glass windows and falls to the street, dead.
-When a passerby examines Zhora, they see the snake tattoo under her ear.
+Deckard identifies himself to the police that respond to the incident and when a passerby examines Zhora, they see the snake tattoo under her ear.

 Bryant arrives on the scene and talks to Deckard, congratulating him for finding and retiring Zhora.
 He tells Deckard that there are four more Replicants to retire; Deckard insists that there are only three left.
 Bryant tells him that Rachael has disappeared, so Deckard now has to retire her as well.
 Deckard leaves, and spots her a few moments later across the street.
 As he follows her, he's suddenly grabbed by Leon, who knocks his pistol away and beats him severely.
-As Leon says "time to die", poised to stab his fingers through Deckard's eyes, his forehead explodes; he has been shot by Rachael using Deckard's own pistol.
+When Leon says "Wake up!
+Time to die!", and is poised to stab his fingers through Deckard's eyes, his forehead explodes; he has been shot by Rachael using Deckard's own pistol.
 Deckard returns to his apartment and Rachael joins him.

 Pris wakes up in Sebastian's apartment.
-She talks to her host about his strange skin condition, "Methuselah syndrome," which makes him age quickly -- he is only 25, but looks older.
+She talks to her host about his strange skin condition, "Methuselah syndrome," which makes him age quickly -- he is only 25, but his wrinkled skin makes him look much older.
 It is the reason why he can't leave Earth for an Off-World colony, but he doesn't mind.
 Suddenly, Roy appears, summoned there by Pris.
 He sadly shares the news that Zhora and Leon are both retired.
 Roy and Pris reveal to Sebastian that they are both Nexus-6s and they need his help.
 Pris proves to Sebastian that she's artificial by grabbing an egg from boiling water and tossing it to Sebastian, who finds it too hot to handle.
 They claim to have a similar disease as he does, accelerated aging; Pris will need help, or she'll die.
 Sebastian says that he only does genetic design, but Roy notices that Sebastian plays chess and asks him about his opponent, who is Tyrell himself.
-Roy convinces Sebastian to use his connection to Tyrell to arrange a personal meeting.
+Roy gently coerces Sebastian to use his connection to Tyrell to arrange a personal meeting.
 Sebastian reluctantly agrees.

 Deckard is in his car on the streets, moving it when some street people climb on the back, apparently hoping to scavenge parts they can sell.
 He receives a report from Bryant, who tells him that Tyrell is dead and Sebastian has been found dead at the same scene.
 Deckard places a call to Sebastian's apartment, claiming to be a friend.
 Pris answers the call but hangs up without a word.
 Deckard drives to Sebastian's apartment and searches for evidence or leads.
-The apartment is full of lifelike toys and mannequins.
-As Deckard searches the mess, he is surprised by a disguised Pris, who assaults him using acrobatics.
+As Deckard searches the cluttered mess of puppets and mannequins, he is surprised by a disguised Pris, who assaults him using acrobatics.
 As she performs a series of back flips to finish Deckard off, he shoots her through the abdomen.
 She spasms violently for a few moments before Deckard shoots her twice more and finally kills her.

 Deckard hears Roy arrive, and takes up position in a nearby room.
 Roy comes in and finds Pris dead.
 He weeps and and kisses her lifeless lips.
 He enters the next room; Deckard shoots at him but misses.
 Roy chides him that he's "not being very sporting to fire on an unarmed opponent."
 A game of cat-and-mouse starts, with Roy stalking Deckard throughout the apartment.
 At one point, he seizes Deckard's hand through a wall and deliberately breaks two of his fingers, in retaliation for Zhora and Pris.
 He gives him the gun back and releases his hand, but Deckard finds it impossible to shoot straight with two broken fingers.
 Roy gives him a few seconds head-start to flee.
 Deckard escapes to an upper floor in the building, but is easily found by Roy when he howls in pain from trying to reset his fingers.
 Deckard keeps moving, but is in great pain and drops his gun.
 Roy is already showing signs of his own impending death -- he stabs himself through the hand with a large nail to temporarily stabilize his condition.
 Deckard seizes an opportunity to beat Roy with a large pipe but he cannot incapacitate Roy, whose superhuman strength is too much for Deckard.
 Deckard eventually escapes onto a window ledge and climbs to the roof, but Roy appears moments later, holding a white dove he found on the roof.
 Deckard tries to escape by jumping to another roof across the street, but barely makes it to the ledge.
 He nearly plummets, hanging on by one hand.
 Roy makes the jump quite easily and peers over the ledge at Deckard, saying "Quite an experience to live in fear, isn't it?
 That's what it is to be a slave".
 Deckard slips and Roy catches his arm with one hand, pulling him up to safety.
 Roy sits down near him, and tells Deckard that he's seen more in his short life than most humans would see in a full lifetime.
 Roy is saddened by the idea that all the memories he's acquired will be lost "like tears in rain."
 Then, echoing the last thing Leon said to Deckard, Roy says "time to die" -- but he's referring to himself.
 As he finally dies, the dove in his hand flies off.
 In the Final Cut (2007), the rain continues and the dove flies toward an overcast sky.